-Despite being extremely inexpensive, MSI has made the most out of budget-priced components, and the GT 710 performs admirably as a main graphics card for beginners, and it's a great secondary card to help advanced gamers boost their systems a bit.
+Despite being extremely inexpensive, MSI has made the most out of budget-priced components, and the GT 710 performs admirably as a primary graphics card for beginners, and it's a great secondary card to help advanced gamers boost their systems a bit.

 4. ZOTAC GeForce GT 730 Graphics Card

 It has 4GB of RAM, and that's twice as much as every other previous option we've reviewed.
-The extra RAM ensures that the GT 730 will out perform almost any other card on this list in terms of how quickly it can render complex models and images.
+The extra RAM ensures that the GT 730 will outperform almost any other card on this list in terms of how quickly it can render complex models and images.

 The 730 is essentially an upgrade to the MSI 710, but it costs a little more than the MSI.
-If you're a gamer who isn't worried about spending a little extra money, this is one of the best cards you can get at this price, and it won't disappoint.
+If you're a gamer who isn't worried about spending a little extra money, this is one of the best cards you can get at this price, and it certainly won't disappoint.

 5. MSI AMD Radeon R7240

-This MSI version of the Radeon R7240 is extremely cheap, and it performs well enough to satisfy people who like to watch a lot of HD video files.
+This MSI version of the Radeon R7240 is extremely cheap, and it performs well enough to satisfy people who like to watch a lot of HD videos.
 It's not quite strong enough to handle the demanding requirements of modern games, but it can handle older titles that casual gamers love.